Menu

 Mental Health and Pregnancy

-Although controversial, I’m going to say it: postnatal depression could actually be due to low thyroid function.
+Although controversial, I’m going to say it: postnatal depression could actually be due to low thyroid function in some cases.

 Rachel Looking Down at Pregnant Bump